hashkat/hashkat/docs/keywords.md

 plain:

-EntityType1: 0.1
+AgentType1: 0.1

-EntityType2: 0.1
+AgentType2: 0.1

 else: 0.1

-As you can see from above, the entity types declared in the entities section are used in the preference classes.
-If you also declared an entity type ‘EntityType3’ then that entity type would fall under the ‘else’ set above.
+As you can see from above, the agent types declared in the agents section are used in the preference classes.
+If you also declared an agent type ‘AgentType3’ then that agent type would fall under the ‘else’ set above.
-You can see that the transmission probabilities for all of the entity types are the same.
+You can see that the transmission probabilities for all of the agent types are the same.

 ####different_ideology
-**(type: n/a)** In the entities section, there are different types of tweets that entities can tweet.
-One of the tweet types is ‘ideological’ which is a tweet related to an entities ideology.
-When an entity tweets a ideological tweet, the entities that follows the entity who tweeted may retweet the tweet depending on the tweet transmission value and density function.
+**(type: n/a)** In the agents section, there are different types of tweets that agents can tweet.
+One of the tweet types is ‘ideological’ which is a tweet related to an agents ideology.
+When an agent tweets a ideological tweet, the agents that follows the agent who tweeted may retweet the tweet depending on the tweet transmission value and density function.
 An example of the syntax for declaring a ideological tweet preference class is:

 preference classes: